-The deadline for receipt of all application materials has been extended until Friday, February 15, 2013.
+The deadline for receipt of all application materials is Monday, February 3, 2014.
 Students must apply online: https://mycla.umn.edu/scholarship.php.

 Please read the instructions carefully before completing the application.
 You will be able to save your application prior to final submission.
 Take your time and edit your responses.

 Guidelines for Letters of Recommendation

 Charles & Myrtle Stroud ScholarshipsCharles & Myrtle Stroud Scholarships provide one year of scholarship support to outstanding CLA undergaduates.
 Recipients will receive up to $3,000 for the 2014-2015 academic year.
 Scholarships are awarded on the basis of academic merit and financial need.
 Eligible students must intend to declare a CLA major and pursue a CLA degree.